Flansburg Banner

 After two tours in Vietnam, my father was rotated back to the States to Camp Pendleton in California.

-Bonnie and Jess: A Union of Hearts and Minds
+Bonny and Jess: A Union of Hearts and Minds

-In the late 1960s, Bonnie sought to carve out a new path in life after her first marriage.
+In the late 1960s, Bonny sought to carve out a new path in life after her first marriage.
 An aspiring writer, she pursued her dreams with vigor, eventually earning both her bachelor's and master's degrees in journalism from the University of Oklahoma—the same institution where I would later follow in her footsteps.
 Her determination to succeed in the field of writing inspired me to embrace my own academic journey in journalism.

 Jess